-As mentioned previously, CIDE enforces a principle of safe coloring.
+As mentioned, CIDE enforces a principle of safe coloring.
 Typically, it is not meaningful to allow a programmer to color code fragments arbitrarily.
 The reason is that colored code fragments can be hidden or removed in CIDE, and the remaining code (without the code of the removed feature) should be still syntactically correct Haskell code.
-To this end, CIDE uses information of the language's syntax to ensure syntactical correctness [9,25].
-For example, entire modules, functions, and data types, as well as individual type constructors, function equations, module imports and exports, and even single parameters or (sub)expressions can be colored.
-Examples of non-optional elements that must not be colored individually are a module's, function's, or data type's name, opening or closing brackets, or isolated keywords like where or case.
+To this end, CIDE uses information of the language's syntax to ensure syntactical correctness [9,19].
+For example, entire modules, function and data type definitions, as well as individual type constructors, function equations, module imports and exports, and even single parameters or (sub)expressions can be colored.
+Examples of non-optional elements that must not be colored individually are a module's, function's, or data type's name, opening or closing brackets, or single keywords like where or case.

-CIDE, including support for Haskell and the case studies presented in Section 5, can be downloaded from CIDE's website.
-More technical details on CIDE are reported elsewhere [9].
+CIDE including support for Haskell and the case studies presented in Section 5 can be downloaded from CIDE's website.